nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Bioactive:** Pertaining to something that interacts positively with biological systems, often used to describe the active role of nanofiber scaffolds in supporting tissue regeneration.

-### Expanded Definition and Usage\nNanofiber scaffolds are pivotal in modern regenerative medicine, where their unique properties are leveraged to promote appropriate cellular responses necessary for effective tissue integration and function.
+### Expanded Definition and Usage:
+Nanofiber scaffolds are pivotal in modern regenerative medicine, where their unique properties are leveraged to promote appropriate cellular responses necessary for effective tissue integration and function.
 The high surface area of nanofibers enhances cell attachment and proliferation, while the scaffold’s porosity ensures that cells can infiltrate and access nutrients.
 Additionally, the mechanical properties of these scaffolds can be tailored to match the target tissue, allowing for more functional and durable tissue replacements.

 This lexical dictionary entry for 'nanofiber scaffold' not only defines the term but also illustrates its importance and versatility in the field of tissue engineering.
 By categorizing its relationships and properties, this entry aids in understanding the specific applications and functionalities of nanofiber scaffolds, enhancing communication and knowledge transfer in biomedical and material science discussions.